Skip to content

 • Short-wavelength input contributes little to luminance contrast at high spatial frequencies.
 The S-cones (blue-sensitive) are sparse — about 5–10% of cone receptors, almost entirely absent from the central fovea.
 The achromatic luminance pathway that carries fine-detail contrast is dominated by L- and M-cones.
 Cutting 10–25% of blue input from this signal makes almost no difference to mid- and high-frequency CSF.

 • Veiling glare from blue scatter.
 A more interesting theoretical wrinkle: in eyes with significant intraocular scatter (advanced cataract, some corneal conditions), short-wavelength light scatters more than long-wavelength light.
 Filtering blue could in principle reduce veiling luminance and improve contrast in those specific eyes.
-Hammond and colleagues' work on macular pigment — the eye's own short-wavelength filter — found that subjects with more macular pigment had better contrast sensitivity under simulated blue-haze conditions.
-But that's a story about the eye's own pigment, in eyes with significant scatter, under specific glare conditions.
+Hammond and colleagues' work on macular pigment — the eye's own short-wavelength filter — found that people with denser macular pigment performed better on chromatic-contrast and glare-disability measures.6 But that's a story about the eye's own pigment, under specific glare conditions.
 Generalising to "blue-light spectacle coatings help everyone" is a leap the evidence does not support.

 Net empirical effect on CSF in healthy adults at normal screen viewing: small, often statistically null, no consistent direction.